Caleb and his cycling friends at Ragbrai

 How did you find out about RAGBRAI?

 I have known about RAGBRAI for a long time.
-It stands for the Register’s Annual Great Bicycle Ride Across Iowa, which is a non-competitive bicycle ride by The Des Moines Register.
+It stands for the Register’s Annual Great Bicycle Ride Across Iowa, a non-competitive bicycle ride by The Des Moines Register.
 It’s the largest bike-touring event in the world, so living here, everyone knows about it.
-However, I never thought about doing it until my girlfriend at the time decided she was going to ride in it.
-Jokingly I said “You know what?
-I’ll do it on blades!” and it kind of turned into this thing I couldn’t really back out of, so I just decided to do it.
+However, I never thought about doing it until my girlfriend decided she was going to ride in it.
+Jokingly, I said, “You know what?
+I’ll do it on blades!” and it turned into this thing I couldn’t back out of, so I just decided to do it.
 I went into it entirely blind and had no idea what to expect.

 How many miles is it?

 The route and towns it goes through change every year.
-The average total distance is 467 miles over 7 days with an average daily distance of 67 miles.
+The average total distance is 467 miles over seven days, with an average daily distance of 67 miles.

 Did you prepare or train for this event in any way?

 I was trying to do long distances in my hometown.
 I was getting in 15-20 miles a day.
-But I really didn’t know what to expect and I had no idea what the roads were going to be like or what the people were going to be like.
-So really the only preparedness I had, was just rolling around Des Moines.
+But I didn’t know what to expect, and I had no idea what the roads would be like or what the people would be like.
+So, the only preparedness I had was rolling around Des Moines.

 Did you see any other inline skaters during the week?